bl4drnnr/mnemosyne/README.md

 # Annexes

-User login workflow with multi-factor authentication and interoperability of all application infrastructure elements.
+User authentication workflow with multi-factor authentication and interoperability of all application infrastructure elements.

 | ![Annex1.png](static/Annex1.png) |
 |:--:|